SEB-9-BH/django-crud-app-cat-collector/README.md

 ## About

-This repo contains the solution code for the FastAPI CRUD App.
+This repo contains the solution code for the Django CRUD App.

 ## Getting Started